 The aim of this project is to assess the efficacy of the Code of Practice at mitigating interactions between the South Australian Sardine Fishery and short-beaked common dolphins.
-Efficacy of the Code of Practice will be reported each calendar year through the analysis of observer data and industry reported data.
+Efficacy of the Code of Practice will be reported by calendar year (i.e., Sardine quota periods) through the analysis of observer data and industry reported data.
 The project will:

-- Receive, store and manage observer data from the SASF; - Integrate fishery and interaction data from fishery logbooks, wildlife interaction forms and observers data-sheets; and - Analyse and report on these data annually.
+- Integrate fishery and interaction data from fishery logbooks, wildlife interaction forms and observers data-sheets; and - Analyse and report on these data annually.